Ayobami6/alx-low_level_programming/0x00-hello_world/README.md

 	return (1);
 }
 ```
-write() function is a stdio and stderr function to print out strings to stderr or stdout, it takes 3 arguments
+`write()` - function is a `stdio` and `stderr` function to print out strings to stderr or stdout, it takes 3 arguments
 file descriptor, the strings or arrays of characters and the total number of character in bytes,
-since one char is 1 byte, the nbytes here is 59, if you count the chars inside the double
+since one char is 1 byte, the nbytes here is 59.

-quote you should have 59.
+If you count the chars inside the double quote you should have 59.

 You can get the nbytes programmatically by calling the strlen on the double quoted string
 from string.h library by #including its header file.

-Though its returns 1 which means all doesn't doesn't go well, the input was printed because of the file
+Though it returns 1 which means it did not go well, the input was printed because of the file
 desciptor argument 2 that was passed sent the input string to stderr.

 ### Output